HealthBioscienceIDEAS/microscopy-novice/episodes/filters-and-thresholding.md

 :::::::::::::::::::::::::::::::::::::: questions

-- What is thresholding?
+- How can thresholding be used to create masks?
-- What are filters?
+- What are filters and how do they work?

 ::::::::::::::::::::::::::::::::::::::::::::::::